 On the customer reviews aggregator site ConsumerAffairs the average rating for Metro by T-Mobile is just under two stars out of five.
-Out of the 164 reviews, positives include service and billing while negatives mentioned are poor service and deal issues.
+Out of the 400 ratings in the last year, positives include service and billing while negatives mentioned are poor service and deal issues.

-The Better Business Bureau (BBB) gives Metro a B+ rating but only just over one star for 111 customer reviews.
-That said 1,205 complaints have been closed in the last year.
+The Better Business Bureau (BBB) gives Metro an A+ rating but only just over one star for 17 customer reviews.
+That said 869 complaints have been closed in the last year.